 According to insurance expert Laura Adams, “Many drivers are surprised to learn that having poor or even average credit typically means paying more for auto insurance than if you have excellent credit.
 How much more depends on your insurer and the state where you live.”

 In the auto insurance world, bad credit and high-risk drivers overlap.
 Statistically speaking, drivers with low credit are more likely to file claims, meaning that they are a greater risk for an insurance company.
 As a result, many of the best auto insurance companies for bad credit drivers are the same as those for high-risk drivers.

 Cheap car insurance with bad credit

 Although most car insurance companies consider your credit score when pricing your policy, each company weighs the importance of it a little differently.
-You already know you need to shop around for the best rate, but if your credit score is low then shopping around is even more important.
-Simply put, some companies will hurt you for a low credit score while others won’t as much.
+Getting quotes to compare rates, coverages, discounts and policy features is recommended for most drivers, but if your credit score is low, shopping around can be even more important.

 How your credit score impacts your car insurance rates

 Auto insurance companies generally perform a credit check on new customers as they are signing up for insurance.
 Drivers with lower credit scores are statistically more likely to file claims, which means they could cost the insurance company more money.
 To compensate for the added risk, most insurance companies in most states charge higher rates for drivers with lower credit scores.
 In general, the higher your credit rating, the lower your insurance premium.